Inflight entertainment (IFE) has come a long way ever since Orville Wright first cracked a joke onboard the Wright Flyer.

 Management envisioned turning this into a permanent fixture, with a spokesperson alluding to frequent band rotations featuring a soloist or duet, playing acoustic instruments to avoid cable-related mishaps.
 In fact, regular live entertainment started the following month on the Sydney route, available to both First and Economy Class passengers (remember: Business Class didn’t exist until the 1980s) at no additional cost.

 It didn’t last long, however.
 SIA grounded the singers in February 1977, citing a loss of novelty and a marked rise in complaints from passengers.
 The 86% can be a fickle bunch.

 Singapore Airlines grabbed headlines again with another inflight gimmick, this time in the form of slot machines dubbed “Orchard Rows”.
 These specially-made jackpots were installed on a single Boeing 747-200 as part of a trial, and passengers could win up to US$100 with a starting bet of just US$0.50.

-The inaugural flight departed in August 1981, and the six machines were a hit…until they all broke down just a third of the way in.
-The coin slots jammed, two arms broke off, and Singapore Airlines had to take the idea back to the drawing board once more.
+The inaugural flight departed in August 1981, and the six machines were a hit…until they all broke down just a third of the way through.
+The coin slots jammed, overly-enthusiastic punters broke two of the arms clean off, and Singapore Airlines had to take the idea back to the drawing board.

-Although the jackpots did get relaunched in May 1982 after some modifications, and SIA even announced plans to install them on all 16 of its Boeing 747s, the idea died a quiet death shortly after.
+The jackpots did get relaunched in May 1982 after some modifications, and SIA even announced plans to install them on all 16 of its Boeing 747s, but the idea died a quiet death shortly after.
 Still, one might argue that they more than paid for themselves in ink, as media outlets around the globe carried stories about the machines.

 If you’re interested in the full story of Orchard Rows, be sure to check out the article below.